omk4r72/omk4r72/README.md

   <img src="https://github.com/omk4r72/omk4r72/blob/output/github-contribution-grid-snake.svg" alt="GitHub Contribution Snake" />
 </p>

-*(To make the snake animation work, you'll need to set up a GitHub Action.
-Follow resources like [this](https://dev.to/platane/how-to-generate-your-github-contribution-graph-as-a-snake-game-33m) or [this](https://dev.to/ashishsingh51/how-to-enable-github-actions-on-your-profile-readme-for-a-snake-eating-contribution-graph-2g52) for instructions on integrating the `snk` action.
-It will automatically generate and update the `github-contribution-grid-snake.svg` in your repo.)*
+*(**ACTION REQUIRED:** To make the snake animation work, you absolutely MUST set up a GitHub Action.
+Follow these resources for instructions on integrating the `snk` action: [Platane/snk](https://dev.to/platane/how-to-generate-your-github-contribution-graph-as-a-snake-game-33m) or [AshishSingh51's Guide](https://dev.to/ashishsingh51/how-to-enable-github-actions-on-your-profile-readme-for-a-snake-eating-contribution-graph-2g52).
+This action will automatically generate and update the `github-contribution-grid-snake.svg` in your repo's `output` branch or `dist` folder.
+DO NOT SKIP THIS STEP, OR THE SNAKE WILL NOT APPEAR!)*

 ---